The Beast (1996 film): Plot

-The film begins with Howard Griffin and Elizabeth Griffin having a romantic night out on a yacht near the Pacific Northwest resort community, Grave's Point.
-After a freak occurrence causes the yacht to sink, the two are forced to head for shore in a lifeboat, only to be attacked and eaten by an unseen creature hours later.
-The next day, local fisherman Whip Dalton (William Petersen) and first mate Mike Newcombe find the empty lifeboat with a large claw stuck to it.
-Whip sends the claw to a university to be analyzed, and it ends up in the hands of marine biologist Dr. Herbert Talley (Ronald Guttman) and assistant Christopher Lane; the pair come to Grave's Point claiming it is from the tentacle of a giant squid.
-After the squid causes more deaths, harbor master Schuyler Graves (Charles Martin Smith) and assistant Mr. Jamison hire Lucas Coven (Larry Drake) to kill the squid despite Whip's advice to leave it alone.
-With the help of other locals, Lucas succeeds in killing a squid, and the carcass is promptly sold by Graves to Sea Land Texas owner Osborne Manning (Denis Arndt).
-The unmanned sonar detects another, much larger squid which remains unnoticed by the celebrating islanders.
+The film opens with Howard and Elizabeth Griffin enjoying a romantic yacht journey near the Pacific Northwest resort community of Grave's Point.
+After a freak occurrence causes the yacht to sink, the two are forced to head for shore in a life raft, only to be attacked and eaten by an unseen creature.
+The next day, local fisherman Whip Dalton (William Petersen) and first mate Mike Newcombe (Sterling Macer, Jr.) find the empty life raft with a large claw stuck to it.
+Whip sends the claw to Portland Zoo to be analyzed, from where it is sent on to marine biologist Dr. Herbert Talley (Ronald Guttman) and his assistant, Christopher Lane (Murray Bartlett).
+The pair determine that the claw comes from the tentacle of a giant squid, and immediately head to Graves Point.

+Mike and his wife, Nell (Adrienne-Joi Johnson), discover the mangled remains of a whale on the beach.
+Mike takes the remains to Whip, who informs him that a squid of immense size was responsible, both for the whale and for the Griffins' disappearance.
+After the squid kills two scuba divers exploring a shipwreck, harbor master Schuyler Graves (Charles Martin Smith) persuades Lucas Coven (Larry Drake), an alcoholic fisherman who engages in illegal trap fishing, to kill the squid, despite Whip's advice to leave it alone.
+Lucas succeeds in killing a large squid with makeshift depth charges, and hauls it back to port.
+Meanwhile, Lucas's sonar detects another, much larger squid following his boat in, but no one is monitoring it.
+The community hails Graves as a hero for defeating the squid, and the carcass is promptly sold to Osborne Manning (Denis Arndt), owner of Sea Land Texas in Houston.

-When Whip and Talley are not allowed to see the squid to examine it, Talley organizes a submersible expedition to explore the squid's habitat.
-After analyzing the carcass of the dead squid, the scientists determine it is just a 37 ft, 2,000 lb baby of only three months.
-The information comes too late, however, and the baby's 66 ft, 3,000 lb mother attacks the submersible, killing everyone onboard, including Jamison and Christopher.
-Whip angrily blames Graves for the incident, and Graves blackmails Lucas, threatening to shut him down for illegal trap fishing unless he resumes the hunt for the adult squid.
-Talley explains to Whip that the mother squid is killing out of vengeance for the death of her offspring rather than hunger and is now even more dangerous.
+When Whip and Talley are not allowed to examine the dead squid, Talley organizes a submersible expedition to explore the squid's habitat.
+Meanwhile, Manning's scientists determine that the squid, while of impressive size, is just a baby, only three months old, prompting Manning to ask, "If what we have here is a baby, where's his mama?"
+As if in answer, the mother squid attacks the submersible, killing everyone aboard, including Christopher.
+A furious Whip tells Graves to his face that he holds him responsible for the deaths.
+Whip's daughter Dana (Missy Crider), who had fallen in love with Christopher, makes Whip promise not to go out after the squid.
+A humiliated Graves blackmails Lucas, threatening to shut him down for trap fishing unless he fulfills his original contract.
+Meanwhile, Talley postulates to Whip that the mother squid is now killing out of vengeance rather than hunger, making her even more dangerous.
+Later, Manning offers Talley a job at Sea Land as chairman of his board, which Talley strongly considers.